Variational Density Functional Calculations of Excited States: Conical Intersection and Avoided Crossing in Ethylene Bond Twisting

-For comparison, reported results of MRCI singles and doubles (MRCISD) calculations\cite{Barbatti2004} using a CAS(2,2) and the aux/d-aug-cc-pVDZ\cite{Woon1994,Kendall1992,Dunning1989} basis set are shown, too.
+For comparison, reported results of MRCI singles and doubles (MRCISD) calculations\cite{Barbatti2004} using a CAS(2,2) and the aux/d-aug-cc-pVDZ\cite{Woon1994,Kendall1992,Dunning1989} basis set are also shown.
 At $\theta = 90^\circ$, the spin-restricted determinants with delocalized orbitals, $\ket{ x \spinup x}$ and $\ket{ y \spinup y}$, become degenerate and the energy curves exhibit unphysical cusps, unlike the MRCISD results for the N and Z states, which display an avoided crossing with an energy gap of 2.77\,eV.
 The cusps at $\theta = 90^\circ$ and the unphysical crossing of the states are highly undesirable as they give rise to incorrect atomic forces and nonadiabatic couplings, the key ingredients of excited state dynamics simulations.
-On the other hand, as can be seen from Figure \ref{fig:fig3}, the broken-symmetry single determinant solutions with localized orbitals, $\ket{ x^{\prime} \spinup y^{\prime}}$ and $\ket{ y^{\prime} \spinup y^{\prime}}$, obtained with the PBE functional provide energy curves that are in qualitative agreement with the MRCISD results and nearly quantitative agreement is obtained when the PBE-SIC functional is used.
+We note that variational calculations performed by Mališ and Luber\cite{Malis2020} using a diagonalization-based SCF approach and the hybrid PBE0 functional\cite{adamo1999} also predict a cusp and overestimate the energy of the N state at $\theta = 90^{\circ}$ by ca. 1\,eV.
+The same authors also report that the employed SCF scheme failed to converge to the Z state for torsional angles larger than 60$^{\circ}$.
+As can be seen from Figure \ref{fig:fig3}, the broken-symmetry single determinant solutions with localized orbitals, $\ket{ x^{\prime} \spinup y^{\prime}}$ and $\ket{ y^{\prime} \spinup y^{\prime}}$, obtained here with the PBE functional and the direct optimization algorithm provide energy curves that are in qualitative agreement with the MRCISD results and nearly quantitative agreement is obtained when the PBE-SIC functional is used.
 The error affecting the spin-restricted determinants with delocalized orbitals results from over- and underestimation of the ionic character of the N and Z states, respectively\cite{Salem1972}, whereas, as illustrated in Figure \ref{fig:fig4}, the broken-symmetry determinants with localized orbitals, $\ket{ x^{\prime} \spinup y^{\prime}}$ and $\ket{ y^{\prime} \spinup y^{\prime}}$, have qualitatively correct diradical and ionic character, respectively, at the perpendicular geometry.
 We note that the broken-symmetry solutions have finite magnetic and dipole moments, while the multireference wave functions do not.
 On the other hand, the energy curves are in agreement with the multireference results.

 The considerable improvement in the shape of the curves when the energy is calculated from the broken-symmetry solutions $\ket{ x^{\prime} \spinup y^{\prime}}$ and $\ket{ y^{\prime} \spinup y^{\prime}}$ can be understood by noting that the mixing parameter $\gamma$ becomes 45$^{\circ}$ for $\theta = 90^{\circ}$, as deduced from symmetry considerations (see the ESI).
 Hence, eqs \ref{eq:eq3} and \ref{eq:eq4} give the (unrelaxed) determinants: